 MS in Materials Science & Engineering

-The Master of Science (MS) Program in Materials Science and Engineering is designed to provide advanced training in materials.
+The Master of Science (MS) Program in Materials Science & Engineering is designed to provide advanced training in materials.
 The program requires students to establish the necessary foundation in solid-state materials, thermodynamics, and the kinetic processes of materials, in addition to advanced materials engineering coursework.
 All students are required to complete a practicum.
 Students may satisfy the practicum requirement by completing one of two courses or an approved project.
 Alternatively, students may satisfy the practicum requirement by developing a research focus and carrying out original research that culminates in a written thesis.

 The program is designed to be completed by full-time students in one calendar year; part-time study is also permitted.
 Students choosing to complete a thesis should expect to complete the program in two years.
 Students who excel in the MSE MS program may be encouraged to apply to the MSE post-MS PhD program.